-Apparently, the interpreter is inherently non-deterministic.
-It is therefore desirable to allow a programmer to secure a higher degree of determinism in the rule selection, when needed.
+An interpreter as described above is inherently non-deterministic.
+It is desirable to allow a programmer to secure a higher degree of determinism in the rule selection, when needed.
 To this end, we introduce in Subsection 3.1 a simple syntactic extension of the core language facilitating a finer grained control of the rule selection mechanism.